 On Muybridge’s Zoopraxiscope, the images were painted onto glass disks, which were spun and projected onto the wall.

 This video explains how the artist had to manipulate the images to make sure the proportion in art came out right on the projection.

 Want to take the Zoetrope into the 20th century?
 Check out this contemporary animator who rediscovered the zoetrope and then expanded the idea to sculpture, video, and installation art.
-I was totally blown away by spinning centrifuge sculpture.
+I was totally blown away by the spinning centrifuge sculpture.

 Muybridge-Inspired Art Lesson and Project